 Following WW2 (1939-1945), the seaport served as a fishing base for all Western Japan's fishing industry.
 Product processing is still a major industry here.
 Here is homeported DBS Cruise Ferry company's cruiseferry Eastern Dream, connecting Japan to Vladivostok (Russia) and Donghae (South Korea).

-The port at Sakaiminato serves DBS Cruise ferry Eastern Dream, connecting Japan to Vladivostok, Russia and Donghae, South Korea.
-Yonago Airport in Sakaiminato is the busiest in Tottori Prefecture.
-Next to the airport, nearby Miho Airbase is run by Ministry of Defence.
-Asiana Airlines has a sales office in Sakaiminato.
-The city is linked to the railway network of Japan by Sakai Line branch, running between Sakaiminato and Yonago Station on San'in Main Line.
+Yonago Airport is the busiest in Tottori Prefecture.
+Next to the airport is Miho Airbase.
+Asiana Airlines (one of South Korea's two largest airlines - together with Korean Air) has sales office in Sakaiminato.
+The city is linked to Japan's railway network via Sakai Line's branch (between Sakaiminato and Yonago Station on San'in Main Line).

-The city of Sakaiminato is home of Shigeru Mizuki, creator of GeGeGe no Kitaro, the popular character seen in plenty of forms throughout Japan.
+The city is home of Shigeru Mizuki, creator of GeGeGe no Kitaro, the popular character seen in plenty of forms throughout Japan.
 Kitaro's spirit can be found in Sakaiminato, on the street dedicated to all characters which appear in Mizuki's stories, Kitaro Road.
-100 bronze statues of characters of the story line both sides of Kitaro Road.
-Sakaiminato was where photographer Shoji Ueda was born and operated a studio.
+100 bronze statues of characters line both sides of Kitaro Road.

 Port Sakaiminato cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Sakaiminato, Matsue, Japan.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.